www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

   * [ ] Consider rendering HTML elements on client side via Tabulator via dependency injection, in order to get some sort functionality.
   * [ ] Create Tabulator help page, if a fitting table is present, in order describe things like sorting by multiple columns.
+    -> See `src/main/resources/html/net/splitcells/website/js/tabulator.md`.
   * [ ] Replace HTML tables by Tabulator tables on the client side via dependency injection.
 * [ ] Add game to live server.
 * [ ] Add reporter to the game, that creates new reports on website and social media about the instance running on the live server.
     * [ ] Draw reporter.
     * [ ] Create reporter story.
+    * [ ] Add notification on website, if user is on a page of Cin via toastr.
 * [ ] Create minimal advertisement.
     * [ ] Create logo for Cin.
     * [ ] Consider subtitle for the first running version: `No Rest for The Guilty`